Chart Color Schemes

 Residential development activity is lower than average in Merriwa according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Merriwa averaged approximately 3 new dwelling approvals per year over the past five financial years, totalling an estimated 19 homes.
-In the current financial year FY-26, 5 approvals have been recorded to date.
-Historically, each home built has resulted in an average of 24 new residents per year between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Merriwa averaging approximately 4 new dwelling approvals per year over the past five financial years, totalling an estimated 20 homes.
+As of FY-26, 5 approvals have been recorded.
+On average, 22.8 new residents are associated with each home built between FY-21 and FY-25, indicating significant demand exceeding supply.
+New properties are constructed at an average expected cost of $323,000.

-Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
-New construction in Merriwa has been entirely comprised of detached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-Interestingly, developers are building more traditional houses than the current mix suggests (76.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 674 people per dwelling approval, Merriwa reflects a highly mature market.
-Future projections show Merriwa adding 1,512 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+Interestingly, developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
+With approximately 1214 people per dwelling approval, Merriwa reflects a highly mature market.
+Future projections estimate Merriwa adding 1,417 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development